jakelashbrook/discover-penwith/README.md

 2. Check page validation again in at [W3 HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjakelashbrook.github.io%2Fdiscover-penwith%2Findex.html) for the 'Discover' homepage.
  - i.
 Warning given about using the type attribute on the Javascript resource link to the main.js file.
+    - Issue Fix - removed the type attribute from the index.html page.
  - ii.
 Error listed for the function saying 'Attribute function not allowed at this point of the a element'.
 3. Checked to see all images are loaded correctly.
 4. Checked all buttons are functioning correctly.